aymanbagabas/Huawei-WMI/README.md

 # Huawei WMI laptop extras linux driver

-**NOTE: Version v2.0 is the one in mainline kernel, this repository is used for testing and development purposes.**
+**NOTE: Version v2.0 is the one in mainline kernel >= 5.0, this repository is used for testing and development purposes. v3.3 has been merged in kernel 5.5**

 This driver adds support for some of the missing features found on Huawei laptops running linux.
 It implements Windows Management Instrumentation (WMI)